frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 ### Troubleshooting

-* If the ant builds don't work due to a missing class error, try running it with another version of Java (by pressing "Ant Build..." instead of "Ant Build").
+* If the ant builds don't work due to a missing class error, try running it with another version of Java (can be set by pressing "Ant Build..." instead of "Ant Build").
-* If the JdbcQueryListener has trouble starting due to a "table [ibisstore] does not exist" error, try restarting the server.
+* If the JdbcQueryListener has trouble starting due to a "table [ibisstore] does not exist" error, you may have started the server too quickly after stopping its last instance (<5s).
+* If running Tomcat results in an error related to invalid Oracle credentials, try rerunning the _create___user.xml_ script.